mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ```
 **Steps to Install**
 * Clone the Repository
-First, clone the Jurnito repository to your local machine using Git:
+First, clone the Journito repository to your local machine using Git:
 ```bash
 git clone https://github.com/mariantaflou/journito.git
 ```